 Expeditionary operations generate rubbish/trash, but disciplined units do not leave an "intelligence" track for the enemy to exploit.
-Habits formed with regard to proper rubbish handling pay off in combat.
 The following actions are required:

 - Each unit utilizing training areas/ranges/training facilities is responsible for its state of police upon completion of training.
 For all trash accumulated, recycle when possible.
 Segregate trash by type and transport to the Recycling Center, Bldg.
-978, next to the landfill (451-9110) or to the landfill itself, as appropriate.
+978, next to the landfill at 451-9110 or to the landfill itself, as appropriate.
 Use appropriate dumpsters when available, but only for small trash intended for the landfill.
-At no time will trash be buried in training area/ranges. - Crush and flatten all cardboard boxes and transport to the Recycling Center when appropriate; otherwise place in green "cardboard only" dumpsters. - Do not place grass, leaves, pine straw, lumber, and metal, pallets, and concertina wire, ammunition dunnage like links, brass, ammunition cans or dirt in the dumpsters. - Process ammunition boxes/ammunition cans and other related ammunition dunnage with reusable value through the Defense Logistics Agency (DLA).
+At no time will trash be buried in training areas/ranges. - Crush and flatten all cardboard boxes and transport them to the Recycling Center when appropriate; otherwise, place them in green "cardboard only" dumpsters. - Do not place grass, leaves, pine straw, lumber, metal, pallets, concertina wire, ammunition dunnage like links, brass, ammunition cans, or dirt in dumpsters.

+- Process ammunition boxes/ammunition cans and other related ammunition dunnage with reusable value through the Defense Logistics Agency (DLA).
 Transport scrap wood and unserviceable wooden boxes to the Base landfill located on Piney Green Road to be weighed.
-Each vehicle must receive a weight ticket from the Base Landfill scale master prior to transit to the appropriate disposal facility.
+Each vehicle must receive a weight ticket from the Base Landfill scale master before transit to the appropriate disposal facility.
 Once weighed, transport the wood debris to the wood-waste site across the road from the landfill.
 Take wooden pallets to the Recycling Center by the Base Landfill. - Do not place ammunition/ammunition dunnage in dumpsters.
-Do not place wood/plastic/cardboard target material that may have lead on it.

-- Do not place any type of explosives, ammunition, or ammunition boxes/containers/dunnage with the recyclable materials being transported to the Recycling Center. - Remember, MRE wrappers/trash is not biodegradable.
+Do not place wood/plastic/cardboard target material that may have lead on it. - Do not place any type of explosives, ammunition, or ammunition boxes/containers/dunnage with the recyclable materials being transported to the Recycling Center. - Remember, MRE wrappers/trash are not biodegradable.
 They must be picked up throughout the training areas, live fire ranges, and training facilities and disposed of in dumpsters properly.